typesafehub/conductr-doc/src/main/play-doc/api/ControlAPI.md

 Field            | Description
 -----------------|------------
 affinity         | Optional.
 Identifier to other bundle.
 If specified, the current bundle will be run on the same host where the specified bundle is currently running. bundleIdOrName   | An existing bundle identifier, a shortened version of it (min 7 characters) or a non-ambigious name given to the bundle during loading.
 Names may be qualified with a tag in order to further distinguish them.
-A tag is delimited by a `:` e.g. `mybundle:mytag` is a valid name where `mybundle` is the name and `mytag` is the tag to select. scale            | The number of instances of the bundle to start.
+A tag is delimited by a `:` e.g. `mybundle:1.0.0-beta.1` is a valid name where `mybundle` is the name and `1.0.0-beta.1` is the tag to select (in this case a version number). scale            | The number of instances of the bundle to start.
 A scale value of 0 indicates that all instances should be stopped. scaleOffset      | An offset relative to the existing number that have been scaled e.g. a `scaleOffset` of `-1` indicates that the current scale should be reduced by one.